Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 Once the game has launched, click on the 'Mods' button on the main menu and open the Archipelago entry.

 Next, enter the connection details in the relevant fields.
-You can hover over the fields in the menu for more information example values.
+You can hover over the fields in the menu for more information and example values.

 - **URI**: Archipelago Server URI and port, for example, `archipelago.gg:49236`
 - **Username**: The name you entered as your Player Name when you created your config file.
 It's also listed in the Name column of your room page.
 - **Password**: The password for your slot, blank if you did not assign one.
 - **Archipelago Enabled**: Make sure this is checked, otherwise no server connection will be attempted.
-- **Debug Mode**: Dont!.
+- **Debug Mode**: Don't enable it unless the developers ask you to when reporting problems.
 - **Force override settings in save**: When loading a save, will use the `URI`, `Username` and `Password` provided here rather than the values stored in the save (usefull when the server changed ports)

 Note that the Satisfactory Client does _not_ need a copy of your config file.